+5.-(1) The Secretary of State may designate persons(a) by name for the purposes of any of the following-

+(a) regulations 11 to 15 (asset-freeze etc.);

+(a) "Person" is defined by section 9(5) of the Sanctions and Anti-Money Laundering Act 2018 to include (in addition to an individual and a body of persons corporate or unincorporate) any organisation and any association or combination of persons.

-- 5.-(1) The Secretary of State may designate persons by name for the purposes of any of the following- - (a) regulations 11 to 15 (finance); and - (b) regulation 17 (immigration). - (2) The Secretary of State may designate different persons for the purposes of the provisions mentioned in each of the sub-paragraphs of paragraph (1).
+(b) regulation 17 (immigration).

+(2) The Secretary of State may designate different persons for the purposes of different provisions mentioned in paragraph (1).